top of page

 唔湯唔水

 唔 Not; 湯 Soup; 水 Water = Not soup, not water.
-The literal meaning is some liquid is not pure enough to be called water, but not flavourful enough to be considered as soup. 唔湯唔水 meaning in a dilemma.
+It is used to describe a liquid that is not pure enough to be considered water, but not flavorful enough to be considered soup.
+The term is used to describe a situation in which one is in a dilemma, where neither option is particularly favorable or satisfactory.
+It implies a sense of being stuck in the middle, with no clear solution or direction.

 =